 2. When your partner does not listen to what you said, digest aloud and validate his/her alternative perspective.
 Then put yours back on the table.
 Become an expert in "Yes, ...., and at the same time....."

-A: "I'd love to see a funny movie tonight."
+A: "I'd love to go out to see a funny movie tonight."

 B: "There's no way I want to go out.
 I'm too tired. "

 A: "Yes, I can see you're tired.
 And at the same time I'm up for enjoying something funny.
 I'd be glad to pick a movie we could watch together at home.
-How would you feel about watching an old Charlie Chaplin flic with me?"
+Then if you're too tired you could just go to sleep.
+How would you feel about watching an old Charlie Chaplin flick with me?"

-This strategy enables you to give your partner a second and even third opportunity to hear you.
+This agree and add strategy enables you to give your partner a second and even third opportunity to hear you.
 Most folks do better on their later drafts of writing, and also of listening.

-In addition, after your narcissistic partner feels heard, s/he is more likely to be able to relax enough to be able to hear your perspective as well.
+In addition, after your not-so-good-at-listening partner feels heard, s/he is more likely to be able to relax enough to be able to hear your perspective as well.

 3. Radiate sunshine.
-Narcissistists and bpd individuals especially, and all of us for that matter, relax when we feel loved and valued.
-The more agreement, affection, appreciation, smiles, sexual affection, hugs and other positives you shower on your partner, the happier you both will be.
+Narcissistists and bpd individuals, and all of us for that matter, relax when we feel loved and valued.
+The more agreement, affection, appreciation, smiles, sexual affection, hugs and other positives you both shower on your partner, the happier you both will be.